rollerozxa/voxelmanip.se/about.md

 I like cuddles, Ralsei and herring.
 I don't like cauliflower, homophobia or being called American (I'm not, ok?).

 ## Contact
 You can contact me through a number of different ways.
-The list is ordered by rougly how frequent I check these accounts or how good of an idea it is to contact me through the platform.
+The list is ordered by roughly how frequent I check these accounts or how good of an idea it is to contact me through the platform.

 <table>
 	<tr>